 How much mozzarella cheese can you eat on keto?

-Other cheese options on keto
+Mozzarella cheese substitutes on keto

 - Gruyere: 0.4 grams of net carbs